atgreen/green-orb/README.md

-# Green ORB
+# Green Orb
 > An 'Observe and Report Buddy' for your SRE toolbox

 > [!WARNING]
 > This is an experimental work in progress.
 > Feedback/Issues/PRs are always welcome.

-Green ORB monitors your program's console output for patterns that you define, and performs actions based on what it detects.
+Green Orb monitors your program's console output for patterns that you define, and performs actions based on what it detects.
 Actions
 include: